Piano Lessons Make Kids Smarter!

 These

-findings indicate that music uniquely enhances higher
+findings indicate that music uniquely enhances higher brain

-brain functions required for mathematics, chess, science and
+functions required for mathematics, chess, science and

 engineering.
 The implications of

-this and future studies can
+this and future studies can change the way educators view the

-change the way educators view the core school curriculum,
+core school curriculum,

 particularly since music-making nurtures the intellect and

 produces long-term improvements.
-"It

-has been clearly
+"It has been clearly documented that young students

-the concepts of proportion (heavily used in math and science)
+(heavily used in math and science) and that no successful

-and that no successful program has been developed to teach
+program has been developed to teach these concepts in the

-these concepts in the school system," stated Dr. Rauscher.
+school system," stated Dr. Rauscher.

-"The high proportion of children who evidenced a dramatic
+"The high proportion of children who evidenced a

-improvement in spatial-temporal reasoning as a result of music
+dramatic improvement in spatial-temporal reasoning as a

-educators," added Dr. Shaw.
+scientists and educators," added Dr. Shaw.

 Dr.

-Rauscher and Dr. Shaw's research is based on some
+Rauscher and Dr. Shaw's research is based on some remarkable

-neuroscience laboratories throughout the country.
+laboratories throughout the country.

-studies show that early experiences determine which brain cells
+These studies show that early experiences determine

-(neurons) will connect with other brain cells, and which ones
+which brain cells (neurons) will connect with other brain

-will die away.
-Because neural
+cells, and which ones will die away.

-connections are responsible for
+Because neural connections are responsible for all

-all types of intelligence, a child's brain develops to its full
+types of intelligence, a child's brain develops to its full

 potential only with exposure to the necessary enriching